izgzhen/iris-coq/README.md

  - A development version of [std++](https://gitlab.mpi-sws.org/robbertkrebbers/coq-stdpp)

 The easiest way to install the correct versions of the dependencies is through opam.
-Coq packages are available on the coq-released repository, set up by the
-command:
+You will need the Coq and Iris opam repositories:

     opam repo add coq-released https://coq.inria.fr/opam/released
+    opam repo add iris-dev https://gitlab.mpi-sws.org/FP/opam-dev.git

-Once you got opam set up, just run `make build-dep` to install the right versions of the dependencies.
+Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.
 When the dependencies change, just run `make build-dep` again.

 If you need to work with Coq 8.5, please check out the [iris-3.0 branch](https://gitlab.mpi-sws.org/FP/iris-coq/tree/iris-3.0).